This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-MySQL(DBaaS) List page allows you to view detailed information of the selected resource and, if needed, modify the information.
+On the MySQL(DBaaS) List page, you can check the detailed information of the selected resource and modify information if necessary.

 • Category: Server type (Active, Standby, Replica)